Cell-based assays for high throughput screening

 High throughput 3D spheroid assays

-Calcein-AM staining of tumour spheroids enables the determination of size by area and volume, plus a measure of cell viability following drug treatment.
+Calcein-AM staining of tumor spheroids enables the determination of size by area and volume, plus a measure of cell viability following drug treatment.
 This method provides a robust and reproducible assay readout in as little as two and a half minutes per 384-well microplate.

 Genome-wide phenotypic screening